Companies that use Twingate

 All zero trust network access Twingate

-Twingate We detected 1,962 customers using Twingate, 434 companies that churned or ended their trial, and 117 customers with estimated renewals in the next 3 months.
+Twingate We detected 1,981 companies using Twingate, 602 companies that churned, and 156 customers with upcoming renewal in the next 3 months.
 The most common industry is Software Development (16%) and the most common company size is 11-50 employees (39%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login